jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 | `Store<T>.handleAndEmit<A, E>` | `state: T`, `action: A`         | New state can be based upon information passed from the event source.
 Typical use cases are updating some part of the overall state or adding or dropping a list item.
 This handler ist a `Flow` itself one can `emit` some value `E` on. |

-We will look at the first two of them here; the [emitting-handler](#emittinghandler---observer-pattern-for-handlers) is rather an advanced topic and covered in a dedicated section there.
+We will look at the first two of them here; the [emitting-handler](#emittinghandler---observer-pattern-for-handlers) is a rather advanced topic and will be covered in another section.

-Have a look at our [nested model](/examples/masterdetail) example too.
+Have a look at our [nested model](/examples/masterdetail) example as well.

 #### Example Use Case

-Let's imagine some application that manages a list of persons.
+Imagine an application that manages a list of persons.
-The application should allow to...
+The application should allow the user to...
 - ... add a new person
-- ... add some interest to a specific person
+- ... add an interest to a person
-- ... clear the whole list
+- ... clear the list

-First we need a store for a `List<Person>`, where we can create the needed handlers and some simple UI code, that will render all persons:
+First we need a store for a `List<Person>` where we can create the needed handlers, and some simple UI code which will render all persons:

 ```kotlin